Frequent bowel movements

 When to see a doctor

-See your doctor if more-frequent bowel movements are also accompanied by any of the following signs or symptoms:
+See your health care provider if more-frequent bowel movements also are accompanied by any of the following signs or symptoms:

 - Changes in the consistency, volume or appearance of your bowel movements, such as repeatedly passing narrow, ribbonlike stools or loose, watery stools